GURPREETKAURJETHRA/Image-to-Speech-GenAI-Tool-Using-LLM/README.md

-# Image to Speech GenAI Tool Using LLM ♨️
+# 🖼️Image to Speech GenAI Tool Using LLM 🌟♨️
 AI tool that generates an Audio short story based on the context of an uploaded image by prompting a GenAI LLM model, Hugging Face AI models together with OpenAI &amp; LangChain.
 Deployed on Streamlit & HuggingFace Cloud Separately.

 ## 📢Run App with Streamlit Cloud